Taking Literature Essay Exams

 §

-Learn major terms and definitions paraphrased in your
+Learn major term, definitions paraphrased in your own

 §